saras1122/Weather-Montoring/README.md

 ## Setup Instructions

-By default, the MongoDB URI and port are present, so you do not need to add different values unless required.
+By default, the MongoDB URI and port are preconfigured, so you do not need to add different values unless required.
+Additionally, the .env file contains default values for VITE_OPEN_WEATHER_API_KEY and VITE_OPEN_WEATHER_BASE_URL, so you do not need to set these values manually unless you want to change them.

 ### Prerequisites